clearpix.gif (43 bytes)

 15.0 Parks

-15.1 Each team will construct a home park using the existing model for the franchise.
+15.1 Each team will construct a home park using an existing MLB park or the "Neutral" park as constructed on the Diamond Mind season disk.

-15.5 Weather effects for each park will be the same as the region where the franchise is located.
+15.5 Weather effects for each park will be the same as the region where the franchise is located, and will be assigned by the Ballparks Secretary.

 16.0 Salary Cap